 We had to serve all of them.

-There’s a reason the word ‘Covidiot’ was coined….
+There’s a reason the term ‘Covidiot’ was coined….

 And this of course, is the problem with a highly-contagious, potentially lethal, pathogen.